PTC Therapeutics, Inc. (NASDAQ:PTCT) Shares Sold by Price T Rowe Associates Inc. MD

-Several equities research analysts have commented on the company.
-Credit Suisse Group restated a “neutral” rating and issued a $48.00 price objective on shares of PTC Therapeutics in a research report on Wednesday, February 22nd.
-StockNews.com lowered PTC Therapeutics from a “buy” rating to a “hold” rating in a research report on Sunday, February 26th.
-Cantor Fitzgerald lowered their price objective on PTC Therapeutics from $68.00 to $66.00 and set an “overweight” rating on the stock in a research report on Wednesday, February 22nd.
-The Goldman Sachs Group began coverage on PTC Therapeutics in a research report on Wednesday, December 14th.
-They issued a “sell” rating and a $35.00 price objective on the stock.
-Finally, Morgan Stanley increased their target price on PTC Therapeutics from $40.00 to $50.00 and gave the company an “equal weight” rating in a research report on Friday, February 3rd.
-One analyst has rated the stock with a sell rating, four have assigned a hold rating and four have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has an average rating of “Hold” and a consensus target price of $52.80.
+PTCT has been the subject of several recent research reports.
+Credit Suisse Group reiterated a “neutral” rating and issued a $48.00 price objective on shares of PTC Therapeutics in a research note on Wednesday, February 22nd.
+The Goldman Sachs Group initiated coverage on PTC Therapeutics in a research note on Wednesday, December 14th.
+They issued a “sell” rating and a $35.00 price objective for the company.
+StockNews.com cut PTC Therapeutics from a “buy” rating to a “hold” rating in a research note on Sunday, February 26th.
+Raymond James decreased their target price on PTC Therapeutics from $60.00 to $55.00 and set an “outperform” rating for the company in a research note on Thursday, February 23rd.
+Finally, Royal Bank of Canada boosted their target price on PTC Therapeutics from $44.00 to $51.00 in a research note on Wednesday, February 22nd.
+One investment analyst has rated the stock with a sell rating, four have issued a hold rating and four have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has a consensus rating of “Hold” and an average price target of $52.80.

 PTC Therapeutics, Inc is a biopharmaceutical company.
 It engages in discovery, development, and commercialization of clinically differentiated medicines that provide benefits to patients with rare disorders.
 The company was founded by Allan Steven Jacobson and Stuart Walter Peltz on March 31, 1998 and is headquartered in South Plainfield, NJ.